stve/tophat/README.md

     gem 'tophat'

-Note: TopHat is Rails 3.0+ compatible.
+Note: TopHat is compatible with Rails 3.0+.

 ## Changes in 2.1